 - Few researchers would admit to running very many tests against data and reporting results, which the authors term ‘fishing’ for significant results, or ‘p-hacking’.
 There are some algorithms that do this (multivariate logistic regression anyone?), but most research is not like this.

-- As a result, we underestimate the robustness of our results, and they often fail to replicate.
+- As a result, we underestimate the robustness of our results, and often, they fail to replicate.

 Gelman and Loken are not alone in making this criticism.
-Cumming (2014) objects to ‘NHST’ (null hypothesis significance testing) interpreted as an imperative that
+Cumming (2014) objects to ‘NHST’ (null hypothesis significance testing), interpreted as an imperative that

 “explains selective publication, motivates data selection and tweaking until the p value is sufficiently small, and deludes us into thinking that any finding that meets the criterion of statistical significance is true and does not require replication.”